DanielBMarkham/Info-Ops/manuscript/chapter23.md

 [^23-1]: Michael's book "Working Effectively with Legacy Code" is the go-to book for people stuck with a bunch of software without tests that needs to be fixed. ![https://amzn.to/2HgsiBr](https://amzn.to/2HgsiBr)

 If I see "Balance Checkbook" in the model and somebody assures me that the target system does this, without associated tests to look at their statement has no meaning.
 (Same goes for a fully-specified use case.
-Simply because the text exists and is marked done doesn't mean the system has actually changed, of it it has changed, whehter it has stayed changed.)
+Simply because the text exists and is marked done doesn't mean the system has actually changed, of it it has changed, whether it has stayed changed.)
+It's the passing tests, and nothing else, that defines the system.

 Data is a stream of facts.
 Information is data that has some sort of useful context.
 If I were to throw down a list of various functions I would like the computer to perform ("lookup address", "verify customer account", "sort transactions by risk") it would be data.
 If I were to take those same functions and stick them in at the System Abstract level associated with a Master Model, they would be information.
 I could cross-check the model to see why they were used.
 I might find various ways I could determine whether they were working correctly or not.